JetBrains/intellij-sdk-docs/tutorials/custom_language_support/reference_contributor.md

 References is one of the most important and tricky parts in the implementation of a custom language support.
-Resolving references means the ability to go from the usage of an element to the declaration of the element, completion, rename refactoring, find usages, etc.
+Resolving references means the ability to go from the usage of an element to its declaration, completion, rename refactoring, find usages, etc.

-**Every element which can be renamed or referenced needs to implement *com.intellij.psi.PsiNamedElement* interface.**
+**Every element which can be renamed or referenced needs to implement `com.intellij.psi.PsiNamedElement` interface.**

 ### 10.1.
 Define a base named element class